Geerodge/georgemc.co.uk/src/pages/about.md

 #### Build a Thriving Business That Attracts Customers

-I teach my clients how to:
+I teach my clients:

-- Understand the customer journey and attract more clients
+- How to understand their audience and attract more customers
-- Fix their website to stop losing customers to the competition
+- How to fix their website to stop losing customers
-- Set up and automate their emails for repeat sales
+- About the tools available to automate their sales processes
-- Convert their website traffic into happy customers
+- How to convert their website traffic into cash in the bank

 The result?